garronej/tss-react/README.md

 import { renderToString } from "react-dom/server";
 import createEmotionServer from "@emotion/server/create-instance";

-import { getCache } from "tss-react/cache";
+import { getTssDefaultEmotionCache } from "tss-react/cache";
 import { createMakeStyles } from "tss-react";

 const emotionServers = [
-    getCache(), //If you use custom cache(s) provide it/them here instead of the default, see example below.
+    getTssDefaultEmotionCache(), //If you use custom cache(s) provide it/them here instead of the default, see example below.
 ].map(createEmotionServer);

 /*
+With mui v5 (or if you are using custom caches):

 import { muiCache } from "...";
-import { tssCache } from "...";

 const emotionServers = [
     muiCache,
+    getTssDefaultEmotionCache()
+].map(createEmotionServer);

+If you are providing custom caches to tss-react using <TssCacheProvider value={tssCache} >
+you should pass it as well.

+const emotionServers = [
+    muiCache,
     tssCache
+].map(createEmotionServer);

+Generally speaking all the emotion caches used in your app should be provided.
+Just remember to first provide the caches used by mui then the caches used by tss.
+Example:

+const emotionServers = [
+    muiCache1,
+    muiCache2,
+    tssCache1,
+    tssCache2
 ].map(createEmotionServer);
 */